Lake Minneola High School

 Lake Minneola High School (LMHS) is located in Minneola, Florida, United States.
 It is a public high school that serves grades 9–12.

 Established in 2011, Lake Minneola High School is one of seven high schools in Lake County, and one of the first in Central Florida to implement an iPad-based education.
 It was built to alleviate overflow of sister schools South Lake High School and East Ridge High School.
+Lake Minneola has also seen 2 students get drafted to the MLB the first was Drew Mendoza in 2019 and Keagan Zinn in 2023.